Call now for addiction support(877) 648-4288

 - Am I pleasing myself or others?

 - Where do I see myself in 5 years?

 Reflective writing also opens the floodgates for descriptive writing, such as emotional expression, plans for success, and goal setting.
 Reflecting on ourselves creates an inspiring self-awareness and illuminates our true natures.

-Self-Awareness and Reflection
+Self-Awareness And Reflection

 By embracing our positive and negative truths, we are understanding how we function on a core level.
-Our shadow side can include emotions such as anger, regret, shame, jealousy, guilt, or insecurity, any of which may be part of one’s past with addiction.
+Our shadow side can include negative emotions such as anger, regret, shame, jealousy, guilt, or insecurity, any of which may be part of one’s past with addiction.
 Seeing this part of ourselves with compassion and accepting we have grown into a healthier space is healing.
 Self-awareness is a pathway to transformation.
 Exploring our shadows along with our strengths helps us understand ourselves in a balanced perspective, better managing our being.

 Understanding Our Reactions Through Reflection

 Other areas of self-awareness we can learn from include understanding our values, habits, needs, and emotional expressions.
 When we understand our pain and areas of trauma, we can control how we react to situations.
 We can practice reducing sources of stress in our lives, for instance, and feel motivated to make a change to better suit our lifestyles.
 This also allows us to better connect with people around us as we relate the way we are to how others behave.